ibm-wsc/CICS-Wildfire-Workshops/readme.md

-This repository holds the presentations and lab exercises for the CICS Integration Wildfire Workshop and CICS-Java Wildfire Workshop.
+This repository holds the print version of the presentations and lab exercises for the CICS Integration Wildfire Workshop and CICS-Java Wildfire Workshop.
+The PDF files found here can be shared with customers and business partners.

 ## CICS-Java Workshop
 ### Presentations